Can milk and dairy products cause cancer?

 Casein is the main protein in milk.
 There is no strong evidence to show this causes cancer in humans.

-Although dairy products contain hormones, this is very small compared to the amount produced naturally by the body.
+Dairy products do contain some hormones.
+But the amount is very small compared to what the body makes naturally.
 There is no strong evidence to show that hormones in milk could go on to cause cancer.

-In some countries, a hormone called bovine somatotrophin (BST) is used to speed up or increase the production of milk or meat.
-In the UK and the rest of Europe, farmers are banned from using this hormone.
-But this ban is on animal welfare grounds, not because there is any proven effect on human health.
+Some countries use a hormone called bovine somatotrophin (BST) to speed up or increase the production of milk or meat.
+But in the UK and the rest of Europe, there is a ban on farmers using this hormone.
+This ban is on animal welfare grounds, not because there is any proven effect on human health.

 The Food Standards Agency regulates the content of dairy products, including milk.
 This set of standards makes sure these products are safe to eat and drink.